 Piney Lakes Reserve Sensory Play Park in Winthrop is located on Murdoch Drive just off Leach Highway.
-Originally built in 2000, park upgrades including the installation of new accessible play items, sand and water play area, a renewed swing area and central picnic area have just been completed (June 2017).

 As you walk through the main entrance of the playground there is a lighthouse painted by local artist Brenton See overlooking the sand and water play areas.